 - Disney’s H2O Glow Nights at Typhoon Lagoon

 - Disney After Hours at Magic Kingdom

-All of the events mentioned above except for Early Morning Magic occur in the evening.
-For these evening events, guests with event tickets are able to use their special ticket to enter the park a couple of hours before the start of the event.
+All the events mentioned above occur in the evening.
+For these evening events, guests with event tickets can use their special ticket to enter the park a couple of hours before the start of the event.

 How does this affect planning park touring?

 The two main events that could affect when you choose to tour the parks are Mickey’s Not-So-Scary Halloween Party (MNSSHP) and Mickey’s Very Merry Christmas Party (MVMCP).